iaglourenco/CopEye/README.md

 3. Run `generate_embeddings.py` to generate the embeddings (*obviously*)
 4. Now is the time to play! :smile:, run `one_shot.py` for real-time recognition using your webcam or `one_shot_video.py` for recognize persons in a video file (*only supports mp4 videos*)

-# Need help?
+## Need help?
 All scripts have a `-h` option that will explain what you need to pass in arguments.

 And you can contact me btw!

-# Beautiful and amazing projects used
+## Beautiful and wonderful projects and software that were used here

 [dlib](http://dlib.net/)